-Private annuity contracts involve the exchange of appreciated assets such as stock or cash realized from the sale of a business or property to a foreign company in return for a future income stream.
-The periodic payments, more commonly referred to as annuity payments, may be made to the annuitant (receiver of the annuity income) on a monthly, quarterly, semi-annual or annual basis.
+Private annuity contracts involve the exchange of appreciated assets, such as stock or cash realized from the sale of a business or property, to a foreign company in return for a future income stream.
+The periodic payments, more commonly referred to as annuity payments, are made to the 'Annuitant' (receiver of the annuity income) on a monthly, quarterly, semi-annual or annual basis.

 These are just a few ideas on ways to eliminate or optimize the amount of taxes you have to pay.
-It is not intended as specific advice but rather general ideas to stimulate further discussion and investigation.
+This is not intended as specific advice, but rather as an overview to stimulate further discussion and investigation.